 As many beautiful things in life are, the best meals are the intersection of simplicity and love.
 I wanted to share my knowledge and experience with everyone who was interested.
 Like Chef Gusteau from the movie Ratatouille said, "Anyone can cook!"
 He's right, and there's no excuse to be unable or unwilling to feed yourself.

-Nate Uri works as a Freelance Web Developer, slinging code for big brands and Fortune 500s.
-He has also held a wide range of positions in the food and beverage industry as a server, cook, caterer, and award-winning commercial brewer.
+Nate Uri works as a Food and Beverage Consultant in Minneapolis, MN.
 He's taught cooking classes on regional Asian cuisine and Paleo, Gluten-Free, and Diabetic eating.
 Nate also writes about food and travel.
 Some of his articles have been featured on Serious Eats and Heavy Table.
 Nate plays guitar professionally with set lists ranging from Green Day to Django Reinhardt.
-When the work day is over, Nate loves to sit down with a fine wine, play Bossa Nova, and sleep as much as humanly possible.
+When the work day is over, Nate loves to sit down with a fine wine and play Bossa Nova.

-Justin Evidon is a photographer, videographer, data asset manager and in-field editor.
-With an educational background and a decade of experience in the IT field, Justin’s technical skills allow for an efficient workflow from shooting to delivery, whether located in the heart of the city or the middle of nowhere.
-He has spent the past few years traveling to the far corners of the world creating and delivering content for online consumption, most notably for the Earthducation project in 2011 and 2012.
+Justin has spent the past few years traveling to the far corners of the world creating and delivering content for online consumption, most notably for Earthducation and Hank Bought A Bus.
 When not behind the camera, Justin has a passion for back-country exploration, world travel, music, yoga, good food, and really good coffee.
 You can find more about Justin at justinevidon.com.

 We are actively seeking sponsors, investors, and partners to help our efforts to create better food and lifestyle programming and education for the public.
 If you are interested in conversing with us about a possible project or opportunity, please use the information below to contact us.
 We'd love to hear from you!